freddyakl/Mixer-FM-Player/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://mixerfm.com/img/logo.png" />
 </div>

-# Run and deploy your AI Studio app
+# Run and deploy your Studio app

 This contains everything you need to run your app locally.